Credit Union SA pays no dividends to shareholders, instead using profits to keep interest rates and fees low.

 Credit Union SA members can choose between the following transaction accounts:

 - 55+ Account.
-This transaction account is designed for members aged 55 years and older.
-Members earn interest on the balance in their accounts, starting at 2.50% on $2,000 or less.
+This transaction account is designed for members aged 55 years and older. the account offers tiered interest rates, meaning the higher your balance the more interest you'll earn.
 Account holders pay no monthly, transaction or withdrawal fees, and can access money from a wide network of rediATMS across the country.

 - Home Loan Offset Account.
 Besides functioning as an everyday account, this product helps reduce your interest on an outstanding home loan amount.
 If you have $180,000 left on your home loan and $30,000 in the offset account, you will only be charged interest on $150,000.
 This translates into considerable savings over the course of the loan period.

 - Association Account.
-Ideal for groups and organisations, this account comes with the option for a cheque book and a competitive interest rate.
+Ideal for not-for-profit organisations of any type, this account comes with the option for a cheque book and a competitive interest rate.

 What high interest savings accounts are offered by Credit Union SA?